YutingZhang/lmdis-rep/README.md

 ## Remarks

+- The landmarks outputs by our model are in the ordering of `yx` (not the usual `xy`).
-Models on other datasets and more code updates are coming soon.
+- Models on other datasets and more code updates are coming soon.